PAPR: Proximity Attention Point Rendering: Proximity Attention Point Rendering

 \subsection{Progressive Refinement of Scene Representation}

-\paragraph{Point Pruning} To eliminate potential outliers during the point position optimization process, we introduce a point pruning strategy that utilizes a learnable foreground score $\tau_i\in\mathbb{R}$ associated with each point.
-We calculate the probability $w_{b,j}\in [0,1]$ of a ray $\mathbf{r}_j$ hitting the background by comparing a fixed background token $b$ to the product of each point's foreground score $\tau_i$ and its attention weight $w_{i,j}$ (defined in Eqn.~\ref{eqn:attn_base}).
+\paragraph{Point Pruning} To eliminate potential outliers during the point position optimization process, we introduce a point pruning strategy that utilizes a learnable influence score $\tau_i\in\mathbb{R}$ associated with each point.
+We calculate the probability $w_{b,j}\in [0,1]$ of a ray $\mathbf{r}_j$ hitting the background by comparing a fixed background token $b$ to the product of each point's influence score $\tau_i$ and its raw attention score $a_{i,j}$ (defined in Eqn.~\ref{eqn:attn_base}).
 The probability is given by:

 By collecting the background probabilities $w_{b,j}$ for all $H\times W$ rays cast from camera pose $\mathcal{C}$, we obtain a background probability mask $P_{\mathcal{C}}\in \mathbb{R}^{H\times W\times 1}$.
 The rendered output image $\hat{\mathbf{I}}$ can then be computed using this background probability mask as follows: